The Ritz (film): Reception

-Rotten Tomatoes reports that 64% of 11 surveyed critics gave the film a positive review; the average rating was 5.7/10.
+Rotten Tomatoes reports that 62% of 13 surveyed critics gave the film a positive review; the average rating was 5.3/10.

 Roger Ebert of the Chicago Sun-Times gave the film two-and-a-half stars out of four and wrote that it "never quite succeeds.
 Its ambition is clearly to be a screwball comedy in the tradition of the 1930s classics and such recent attempts as What's Up, Doc? and Silent Movie.
 But it lacks the manic pacing, and the material grows thin."
 Richard Eder of The New York Times wrote that the film "does work to some degree" but the "acting is often more energetic than funny."

 Arthur D. Murphy of Variety wrote "Depending on where one's taste lies, The Ritz is either esoteric farce for the urban cosmopolite, or else one long tasteless and anachronistic Fiftyish 'gay' joke.
 Richard Lester's latest effort is, more accurately, an uneven combination of both extremes."
 Gene Siskel gave the film three stars out of four and wrote that "a good chunk of the film's humor seems forced...
 But 'The Ritz' grows on you as the film progresses."
 Penelope Gilliatt of The New Yorker thought that unlike the play, "some binding poignancy is missing from the film" because Richard Lester, as a heterosexual, was "making a picture about homosexuality from the outside."
 Nevertheless, she found many of the slapstick scenes "splendiferously funny."

 Charles Champlin of the Los Angeles Times wrote that the film made the transition from the stage "surprisingly well, given the odds," with "two of the most flamboyantly entertaining and skillful comedy performances of the year" by Jack Weston and Rita Moreno.
-Gary Arnold of The Washington Post wrote "I missed the play, but there is certainly something amiss with the film, and it appears to be Richard Lester's direction, which fails to establish a rhythm perky enough to transform a farcical plot and set of conventions pleasurably from one medium to another."
+Gary Arnold of The Washington Post wrote, "I missed the play, but there is certainly something amiss with the film, and it appears to be Richard Lester's direction, which fails to establish a rhythm perky enough to transform a farcical plot and set of conventions pleasurably from one medium to another."

-DVD
+Home media

-The Ritz was released to DVD by Warner Home Video on January 8, 2008.
+The Ritz was released to DVD by Warner Home Video on 8 January 2008.

-The Ritz was rated M in New Zealand for violence, sexual violence, sexual references and offensive language.